emkam17/info-2950-project/README.md

 # info-2950-project
-# This project is for INFO 2950 final project.
+# This project is for INFO 2950.